icopy-site/awesome/docs/awesome/free-for-dev.md

   * [saucelabs.com](https://saucelabs.com/) — Cross browser testing, Selenium testing and mobile testing, [free for Open Source](https://saucelabs.com/open-source)
   * [browserstack.com](https://www.browserstack.com/) — Manual and automated browser testing, free for Open Source
   * [everystep-automation.com](https://www.everystep-automation.com/) — Records and replays all steps made in a web browser and creates scripts,... free with fewer options
   * [Applitools.com](https://applitools.com/) — smart visual validation for web, native mobile and desktop apps.
-Integrates with almost all automation solutions (https://github.com/ripienaar/free-for-dev/blob/master/like Selenium and Karma) and remote runners (https://github.com/ripienaar/free-for-dev/blob/master/Sauce Labs, Browser Stack). free for open source.
+Integrates with almost all automation solutions (like Selenium and Karma) and remote runners (Sauce Labs, Browser Stack). free for open source.
 A free tier for a single user with limited checkpoints per week.
   * [checkbot.io](https://www.checkbot.io/) — Browser extension that tests if your website follows 50+ SEO, speed and security best practices.
 Free tier for smaller websites.

 ## Security and PKI